 Another important nutrient for the 40-and-over set is fiber, which can help protect against heart disease and some types of cancer.
 Women under 50 need 25 grams per day, but most adults get only about half that amount.
 Luckily, the fruits and veggies you're eating for the vitamins and minerals are also rich in fiber, and whole grains and beans are other good sources.

 Protein, along with regular strength building exercise, is essential for maintaining muscle, which we tend to lose as we age.
-Consuming enough protein may also be linked with bone health.
+Consuming enough protein also may be linked with bone health.

 The average woman needs about 5 to 6 ounces of protein foods each day.
 Good sources include meat such as beef, chicken, fish, pork and lamb.
 Not a meat eater?
 You'll also find protein in eggs, beans, tofu and nuts, as well as low-fat or fat-free milk, yogurt and cheese.